 However, agile users require flexibility in their product design to respond quickly to changing conditions.
 The more complicated the roadmap, the more difficult it is to meet deadlines or implement new features.

-Ideally, the goals of an agile product roadmap should be left to the product backlog list while the specifics of design and scenarios are handled there.
+Ideally, the goals of an agile product roadmap should be outlined in the product backlog list, while the specifics of design and scenarios are addressed within it.
 Always remember that a road map isn’t meant to be a precise blueprint for a specific outcome.

 5. Insist on Solid Buy-In